Introduction

 Copy code

-7. Variables should be properly namespaced and hierarchized
+7. Variables must be correctly named and hierarchized.

-All roles should be properly namespaced to avoid unforeseen variable overrides and conflicting variables, especially in bigger environments where many variables are present.
-This is usually done by prefixing every var for the role with the role name, like we have done in our role (`linux_user`).
+All roles must be correctly namespaced to prevent unexpected overrides and conflicting variables, especially in larger environments where many variables are present.
+This is usually done by prefixing each variable of a role with the name of the role, as we have done in our role (linux_user).

 # cat README.md